Dynamq

-Kennedy Ongele Lorya professional Know with his Stage Name as Dynamq is a South Sudanese Reggae-dancehall artist, Professional DJ, Producer, the founder of Dynamq Sounds International and the Non-governmental organization Dynamq Foundation in Juba south Sudan.
+Kennedy Ongele Lorya, professionally known as Dynamq, is a South Sudanese Reggae-dancehall artist, DJ, music producer, the founder of Dynamq Sounds International and the Non-governmental organization Dynamq Foundation in Juba south Sudan.

 Early life

 Dynamq was born in a family of seven children.
 He grew up in a refugee camp in Kenya known as Kakuma, having had to flee the civil war in his native Sudan.
+He joined the world music collective One World Tribe at 18 and developed his stage presence.
 His love for music came from attending Sunday school.
 He got himself involved with Jamaican music while at the camp.
 His affiliation with sound systems began with the Shashamane set.
 After relocating to Kansas City, Missouri he formed Dynamq 10 years ago and has competed in several sound clashes.

 Career

 Sound System | Sound Clashes

 His first big stage show was at the 1996 King Lions Sounds 'Rasta Festival' held at the City Hall in Nairobi.
 He is the reigning Rumble champion and holds the Bermuda Triangle champion title, he has also made it to the semi-finals in the popular Boom Clash in Jamaica and the River Nile Crocodile and Jamie Hype from Young Hawk sound formed Team USA to compete in, and win, the famous War Ina East championship.

 He has shared the stage with various artists such as Damian Marley, Benjy Myaz, Lady G, Richie Spice, Luie Culture, George Nooks, Jesse Royal, Queen Ifrica, Mikey Spice, I Wayne, I-Octane and Beenie Man.